 - type: The data type of value to be stored in the multimap.

 - compare: A comparison class that takes two arguments of the same type bool and returns a value.
-This argument is optional, and the binary predicate less<key> is the default value.
+This argument is optional, and the binary predicate less<key> as the default value.

-- alloc: It represents the type of the allocator object.
-This argument is optional and the default value is allocator.
+- alloc: This parameter denotes the allocator object's type.
+While this argument is not mandatory, the default value assigned is allocator.

 Creating a multimap